toscher/timeismoney/README.md

 # timeismoney
-A simple tool to remind the entrepreneur that time is money
+A simple tool to remind the entrepreneur that time is money.